Camphul/Trampoline/README.md

 ## Getting started
 Please read the [docs](/docs/README.md) for more information.

+## Example project

+[trampoline-example-app](trampoline-example-app) is a REST api to maintain blogs and comments on blogs.

+The readme provides a bunch of information regarding the endpoints, dummy users.
+I also added a PostMan collection so you can easily test the api through postman.

 ## Project Status

 This project is still in early development.
 Please do not use it for any serious applications(yet).

+## Roadmap

+These items are not in a specific order:
+- ModelMapper/DTO simplification: prevent the creation of too many models(will look into the existing Spring solutions)
+- OAuth2 support for trampoline-security
+- Something to make frontend easier too(prewritten VueJS components/services?
+Or template rendering things?)
+- Something like Spring REST but with ABAC capability and no HATEOAS mess?
+- Improve AssetStore and write implementations for cloud services?
+- Something something message queue/kafka related??
+- Something something microservices?
+- NoSQL/Document db support?
+- Atleast 70% test coverage ehhh?
+- Bunch of things to prevent duplicate code in controllers?

 ## Contributing